 - Memorials, Military History, and Monuments – Memorials to the brave people who defended freedom and liberty of our country, military history, and monuments…

-- List of American military cemeteries and federal memorial, monuments and markers located in foreign countries
+- List of American military cemeteries, federal memorials, monuments and markers located in foreign countries

 Presidential Medal of Freedom